ngworker/lumberjack/README.md

 }
 ```

-### LumberjackModule
+### LumberjackModule and provideLumberjack

-Optionally, we can pass one or more options to `LumberjackModule.forRoot`.
+Optionally, we can pass one or more options to `LumberjackModule.forRoot` or to the `provideLumberjack` function.

 | Option   | Type                           | Optional? | Description                                                          |
 | -------- | ------------------------------ | --------- | -------------------------------------------------------------------- |